sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 Now that the TPCH data files are in the data lake file container we can use SQL on Files to query the data.
 Learn how to do this in the tutorial "Use SQL on Files to Query Structured Data Files".

-**Troubleshoot** If anyone receives the following error while verifying the configuration, please do the needful as mentioned
+Troubleshoot: If anyone receives the following error while verifying the configuration, please do the needful as mentioned.

 ![Troubleshoot the configuration error.](image-12.png)